Scholarships and Grants

 State grants are administered by the state in which the student resides and each state determines and administers its own eligibility criteria.

-A Federal Stafford Loan is a low interest, federal loan awarded on the basis of need.
-The interest rate will be fixed at 3.86% for Federal Direct Subsidized Stafford Loans beginning on July 1, 2013 through June 30, 2014.
+A Federal Direct Loan is a low interest, federal loan awarded on the basis of need.
+The current interest rate may be found at studentaid.ed.gov.
 Repayment begins after the six month grace period expires.
 Depending on need, first-year students may borrow up to $3,500, sophomores up to $4,500, and juniors and seniors may borrow up to $5,500 each year.
-In order to be eligible for the supplemental Unsubsidized Stafford loan, a student must be either independent by federal standards or for dependent students, parents must receive a credit denial for the PLUS loan.
+In order to be eligible for the supplemental Direct Unsubsidized Stafford loan, a student must be either independent by federal standards or for dependent students, parents must receive a credit denial for the PLUS loan.

-To receive a Stafford Loan, students must complete the Master Promissory Note and Entrance counseling interview at www.studentloans.gov
+To receive a Federal Direct Loan, students must complete the Master Promissory Note and Entrance counseling interview at studentloans.gov.

 Federal Direct PLUS Loan

 The Parent Loan for Undergraduate Students (PLUS) must be borrowed by a parent.
-The parent borrower may apply at www.studentloans.gov 90 days prior to the term start.
+The parent borrower may apply at studentloans.gov 180 days prior to the term start.
 The parent(s) can borrow up to the cost of education less financial assistance awarded and accepted by the student.
-The interest rate is fixed at 6.41%.
-Origination fees for this loan are 4.204%.
+The interest rate and origination fees may be found at studentaid.ed.gov.
 Repayment for the PLUS will begin 30-45 days after the first disbursement has been released or may be deferred until after graduation.

-The Graduate PLUS Loan for Graduate level students has a fixed interest rate of 5.41% for loans disbursed July 1, 2013 through June 30, 2013.
-A graduate student may apply for the PLUS loan at www.studentloans.gov and may borrow up to the cost of attendance less financial assistance awarded.
+The Graduate PLUS Loan for Graduate level students interest rate may be found at studentaid.ed.gov.
+A graduate student may apply for the PLUS loan at studentloans.gov and may borrow up to the cost of attendance less financial assistance awarded.

 Repaying Your Loans